sillelien/dollar/dollar-script/src/main/resources/examples/op/reduce.md

-Performs areductionon the elements of the left-hand-side expression, using an
+Performs a reduction on the elements of the left-hand-side expression, using an
      associative accumulation function, and returns the reduced value, if any.
 This is equivalent to Java code of